Christmas Slime Recipe

 Supplies for the Mason Jar Features

--Hot Glue (we advise that adults do the hot glue portion)
+–Hot Glue (we advise that adults to help with this part)

 Now for step-by-step directions on how to make the slime, visit our Slime Tutorial Page.